Raiigo/MinecraftDynamics/README.md

 $$v_t = (1-d)^t v_0$$

-That's the final expression for velocity on x (or z) axis.
+That's the final expression for velocity on the x (or z) axis.

 ## Acceleration and velocity on the y axis